helidon-io/helidon/examples/lra/README.md

 - Open another terminal and run `java -jar lra-kafka-inventory-participant/target/lra-kafka-inventory-participant.jar`

 ###Step 4 Send a message (using kafka-console-producer.sh) to the order service and notice success scenario (close called on the coordinator and complete called on the participants)
-- Run ` <KAFKA_LOCATION>/bin/kafka-console-producer.sh --topic frontend-events --bootstrap-server localhost:9092
+- Run `<KAFKA_LOCATION>/bin/kafka-console-producer.sh --topic frontend --bootstrap-server localhost:9092`
 - Provide any value and hit `enter` to send message.
 - Notice application and Helidon LRA debug messages indicating close called on the coordinator and complete called on the participants.
-* Note, for convenience, inventory is not actually reduced in this example

-###Step 5 Send a message (using kafka-console-producer.sh) to the order service and notice success scenario (close called on the coordinator and complete called on the participants)
-- Run ` <KAFKA_LOCATION>/bin/kafka-console-producer.sh --topic frontend-events --bootstrap-server localhost:9092
-- Provide any value and hit `enter` to send message.
-- Notice application and Helidon LRA debug messages indicating close called on the coordinator and complete called on the participants.
-* Note, for convenience, inventory is not actually reduced in this example
+- Note, for convenience, inventory is not actually reduced in this example

-###Step 6 Reduce the inventory level on the inventory service to 0
+###Step 5 Reduce the inventory level on the inventory service to 0
 - Run `curl http://localhost:8095/inventory/removeInventory`
 - `curl http://localhost:8095/inventory/addInventory` can be used to add inventory back

-###Step 7 Call the order service and notice failure scenario (cancel called on the coordinator and compensate called on the participants)
+###Step 6 Call the order service and notice failure scenario (cancel called on the coordinator and compensate called on the participants)
 -Run `curl http://localhost:8091/order/placeOrder`